 As mentioned, operating a private cloud on premises is generally more expensive upfront than using a public cloud for computing as a utility.
 This is due to back-end maintenance expenses that come with owning a private infrastructure and the capital expense of implementing one.
 However, a managed private cloud can mitigate those costs and, in some cases, even be cheaper than a standard public cloud implementation.

 Understanding pricing models for managed private cloud deployments can get complicated.
-Many vendor websites do not offer a straight-ahead "private cloud" package.
-Instead, they sell a spectrum of different hardware, software and services that a company can leverage to deploy a private cloud.
-Often, the pricing for these products is not made explicitly clear on vendor websites, and buyers will be prompted to speak with a salesperson once they've reached the part of the website that focuses on purchase intent.
-This is likely because private clouds, and managed clouds especially, need to be specifically tailored to a business's needs.
-Buyers should understand which business processes specifically require the cloud, and why they need flexible and scalable cloud infrastructure, so that they can make an informed choice with the vendor on the proper cloud deployment and the products that comprise it most efficiently.
+Many vendor websites don't offer a straight-ahead private cloud package.
+Instead, they sell a spectrum of different hardware, software and services that a company can use to deploy a private cloud.
+Often, the pricing for these products isn't made explicitly clear on vendor websites, and buyers are prompted to speak with a salesperson once they've reached the part of the website that focuses on purchase intent.
+This is likely because private clouds -- and managed clouds, especially -- need to be specifically tailored to an organization's needs.
+Buyers should understand which business processes specifically require the cloud and why they need flexible and scalable cloud infrastructure so that they can make an informed choice with the vendor on the proper cloud deployment and the products that form it most efficiently.